Computer Tamers

 - A national anti-porn program is enlisting web surfers across Canada to help

 hunt child predators.
-Cybertip.ca was officially launched Jan.
-24/05 to clamp
+Cybertip.ca was officially launched in 2005 to clamp down

-down on the sexual exploitation of children.
-A pilot of the tipline that began
+on the sexual exploitation of children.
+A pilot of the tipline that began in

-in Manitoba in 2002 has led to 10 charges and 400 websites shut down.
+Manitoba in 2002 led to 10 charges and 400 websites being shut down.

 |